koor-tech/koor/Documentation/Storage-Configuration/Monitoring/ceph-monitoring.md

 title: Prometheus Monitoring
 ---

-Each Rook Ceph cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).
+Each Koor cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).

 If you do not have Prometheus running, follow the steps below to enable monitoring of Rook.
 If your cluster already contains a Prometheus instance, it will automatically discover Rook's scrape endpoint using the standard